Manheim Auctions

-Manheim, Inc. is an automobile auction company, a subsidiary of Cox Automotive, a subsidiary of privately owned Cox Enterprises, Inc. based in Atlanta, Georgia.
+Manheim, Inc. is an automobile auction company, a subsidiary of Cox Automotive, a subsidiary of privately owned Cox Enterprises, Inc., based in Atlanta, Georgia.
 Manheim's primary business is wholesaling vehicles.
 Other services include financing, title work, and repairs.

 History

 Early history

-The company was formed by five partners (Arthur F. Walters, Ben Mellinger, Jake Ruhl, Paul H. Stern, and Robert Schreiber) in 1945 in a decrepit building on seven acres just south of Manheim, Pennsylvania as Manheim Auto Auction, Inc. The first sale offered three cars and sold one to the general public.
-In 1947 it became a dealer-only enterprise, making Manheim the largest auto exchange in 1959.
+The company was formed by five partners (Arthur F. Walters, Ben Mellinger, Jake Ruhl, Paul H. Stern, and Robert Schreiber) in 1945 in a decrepit building on seven acres just south of Manheim, Pennsylvania, as Manheim Auto Auction, Inc. The first sale offered three cars and sold one to the general public.
+In 1947, it became a dealer-only enterprise and by 1959, it had grown to become the largest auto exchange in the United States.

-By 1966 Manheim Auto Auction was the world's volume leader, selling off 45 vehicles per hour or 700 cars/trucks on a given Friday night at the 16-laned auction.
-In 1965 Manheim Auto Auction purchased the National Auto Dealers Exchange in Bordentown, New Jersey, and in 1967 it purchased the Fredericksburg Auto Exchange in Fredericksburg, Virginia.
+By 1966, Manheim Auto Auction was the world's volume leader, selling off 45 vehicles per hour or 700 cars/trucks on a given Friday night at the 16-laned auction.
+In 1965, Manheim Auto Auction purchased the National Auto Dealers Exchange in Bordentown, New Jersey, and in 1967 it purchased the Fredericksburg Auto Exchange in Fredericksburg, Virginia.

 Manheim joins Cox Enterprises

 Cox Enterprises entered the auto auction business in 1968, when it purchased Manheim Auto Auction in Manheim, Pennsylvania.
-Under Cox, Manheim continued to expand by providing vital services, such as reconditioning, recovery, and auto hauling, to both dealership and wholesalers.
+Under Cox, Manheim continued to expand by providing a variety of automotive services, such as reconditioning, recovery, and auto hauling, to dealerships and wholesalers.
 By the end of the 20th century, the Manheim Auto Auctions had advanced its sales by adding information technology (online sales).
 Today, Cox Enterprises owns 98% of Auto Trader, one of the world’s leading providers of online and print automotive consumer information.